Home » Recipe Index » Recipes » Main Dish Recipes

-If you love tacos and you love spicy Korean bulgogi beef, this recipe is going to blow your mind.
-Juicy, tender steak is marinated in a sweet, spicy, and savory combination of gochujang (Korean fermented chile paste), honey, soy sauce, and sesame oil.
+Juicy, tender steak is marinated in a sweet, spicy, and savory combination of gochujang (Korean fermented chile paste), brown sugar, soy sauce, and sesame oil.
+The high heat cooks the meat to medium rare while giving the edges an enticing caramelized crisp.

 Who invented Korean tacos?